rizkyilhampra/cctv-weather/README.md

 ### Running with Docker (Recommended)

+The Docker image includes both Chrome and Firefox browsers for maximum HLS stream compatibility.

 #### Production Mode (Scheduled, Long-Running)

 The application runs as a scheduled service inside Docker.
 In production, the scheduler is **always enabled**: